SURGICAL TECHNOLOGIST

 Clinical Internship

 AIMS Education has clinical affiliations with numerous healthcare facilities throughout New Jersey and the surrounding areas.
 Students will be placed at one or more of these affiliated sites and must complete their clinical hours based on the schedule provided by the school.
 Internship schedules are based on the availability of clinical sites.
-All students (Day and Evening) must be prepared to complete their internship during normal business hours (Monday through Friday).
+All students (Day and Evening) must be prepared to complete their internship course during normal business hours (Monday through Friday).
 The majority of clinical sites do not allow students to complete clinical hours in the evening or on the weekend.

 Employment Opportunities